hantsy/helidon-sandbox/docs/se-dbclient.md

 *  The `DbMapper` registration via Service Locator is a little tedious,  if we need such a service registration and discovery mechanism, why not introduce JSR330 or Weld SE directly?
 * The `toIndexedParameters` and `toNamedParameters` are not so useful(but you have to implement them when creating a `DbMapper`), it is difficult to satisfy all cases when binding params.
-* Personally, I would like there is a `RowMapper` can be used as an extra parameter when building the query statement, like the one provided in Spring Jdbc.
+* Personally, I would like use a `RowMapper` as an extra parameter when building the query statement, like the one provided in Spring Jdbc.
 It is more flexible and easier to work with Java 8 Lambda.
-Of course `DbRows` can do this work as expected.
+Of course `DbRows` can do such work as expected.
-* I used `TIMESTAMP` in DDL scripts, but I can not read it as Java 8 `LocalDateTime` in `DbMapper`, but [Java 8 DateTime  is supported in PostgreSQL  Jdbc Driver](https://jdbc.postgresql.org/documentation/head/java8-date-time.html).
-Obviously, read data from `DbRow` is not exact as from `ResultSet`.
+* I used `TIMESTAMP`  SQL type in DDL scripts, but it can not be read as Java 8 `LocalDateTime` in `DbMapper`.
+From PostgreSQL document,  [Java 8 DateTime  is supported in PostgreSQL  Jdbc Driver](https://jdbc.postgresql.org/documentation/head/java8-date-time.html).
+Obviously, reading data from `DbRow` is not exact as from `ResultSet`.
 * Hope there is a next generation of Jdbc or async Jdbc or reactive Jdbc to embrace **ReactiveStreams** in driver level , there are some existing work, such as [R2dbc.io](https://r2dbc.io), [Asynchronous Database Access API (ADBA) ](https://blogs.oracle.com/java/jdbc-next:-a-new-asynchronous-api-for-connecting-to-a-database).

 Grab the source codes from my [Github](https://github.com/hantsy/helidon-sandbox/tree/master/se-dbclient).